How to Actively Enjoy The Holidays

 The holidays are a great time for us to connect with family and friends, catch up on things we’ve been avoiding, and enjoy rest and relaxation.
-Although they bring joy and excitement, holiday breaks can throw us off the routines we follow to remain healthy and active.
-Traveling, visiting family, attending parties, and entertaining friends consumes each day, leaving little time for exercise.
-Additionally, many of our holiday plans revolve around food and drink, and a lot of of it!
+Although they bring joy and excitement, holiday breaks can throw us off of our typical routines.
+If we’re lucky, we spend time traveling, visiting family, attending parties, and entertaining friends.
+Additionally, many of our holiday plans revolve around food and drink, and a lot of it!

 As an active, routine-oriented person, this can sometimes be internally disruptive for me.
 Additionally, around this time of year, we see advertisements and articles telling us the best way to keep off that holiday weight, or what trendy new diet we should take up in January as your new year’s resolution.
 It can be difficult to not let these destructive messages that promote diet culture and restrictive eating blend in with my desire to stay active.
 It’s also important, and sometimes difficult, to remember that the purpose of the holidays is to enjoy and take a break when you’re usually someone who is constantly sticking to a regular workout schedule.

 The balance of staying active while also enjoying yourself is a tricky one to maintain, but here are some tips to help you find that happy medium of staying true to your active self while also giving yourself a break.